By Jim Langley

-It got me thinking that the off-season is a great time to catch up on maintenance like this that is super important for riding, yet easily forgotten or ignored since it’s not specifically on the bike.
+The off-season is a great time to catch up on maintenance that is super important for riding, yet easily forgotten or ignored since it’s not specifically on the bike.
 When planning your pre-season mechanical schedule, be sure to include everything related to your cycling.
 It can become a long list these days, with shoes, helmets, gloves, clothing, accessories, power meters, car racks, and so on.

 I’ll leave your list up to you and stick with shoes today.
 Perhaps nothing’s more important for efficient riding, so it’s worth keeping them in tip-top shape.
 If you take a close look at the photos, you’ll see that mine are in anything but good shape.
 Look at the worn cleat edges and about-to-fail frayed Boa closure laces (actually tiny steel cables).